charliexchen/Ant-IRL/README.md

    <img src="https://github.com/charliexchen/Ant-IRL/blob/main/Assets/readme_assets/env_walk.gif" align="centre" width="400" >
  </p>
 <p align="center"><i> <sub>Running multiple episodes with fixed agent in the environment to collect training data.
 Red rectangles terminate with negative reward, green with positive reward.
 After an episode, the agent returns to the red circle to reset the environment.
 Note the aruco markers used to ensure consistent perspective in the corners of the environment. </sub></i> </p>

+Other things to note about the AAC implementation:
+* The environment runs at 30fps (bounded by the frame rate of the camera).
+This can be downsampled by simply issuing a new action only every x frames.
+This can give the NNs a longer effective time horizon, in addition to making the setup less sensitive to latency in the camera, sensors and servo controller.
+* The problem can be further simplified by imposing symmetries into the robot's actor, though this does remove the robot's ability to turn.
+* In order to learn a continuous action space, the actor simply returns the mean values of a normal distribution.
+The variance is fixed, but it can also be the output of the actor.